 Like most shrimp species, camelback shrimp are a nocturnal crustacean that usually hides during daylight hours, coming out at night to feed.
 When the light is dim or turned off, you might be able to bring this shrimp out of hiding.
 It is not unusual to see them picking materials and debris from rocks and other hard surfaces in the aquarium.
 This type of shrimp is best suited to tanks with an abundance of live rock.

-To help with proper molting of this or any shrimp, supplemental iodine should be added to the system, but with caution.
+Supplemental iodine should be added to the system to help with proper molting of this or any shrimp, but with caution.
 Too much iodine can cause premature molting and shorten its expected lifespan.
-Regular water changes with a high-quality salt mix usually provide enough supplementation, but extra supplements may be needed in reef tanks or in tanks with heavy invertebrate loads that use up iodine and other minerals rapidly.
+Regular water changes with a high-quality salt mix usually provide enough supplementation, but additional supplements may be needed in reef tanks or in tanks with heavy invertebrate loads that use up iodine and other minerals rapidly.
 If water changes with new, fresh saltwater are not done regularly, the minerals can get depleted; Ammonia, nitrites, and nitrates may accumulate and can also be detrimental to the crustaceans and other invertebrates.
 As with other crustaceans, camelback shrimp cannot tolerate exposure to copper sulfate.

 Also, shrimp tend to molt under environmental stress such as water changes, rapid changes in conditions, or during shipping.
 Always acclimate shrimp slowly to avoid sudden changes in their environment.